hangxie/parquet-tools/USAGE.md

 `meta` command shows meta data of every row group in a parquet file.

 Note that MinValue and MaxValue always show value with base type instead of converted type, i.e. INT32 instead of UINT_8.
-The `--base64` flag applies to colume type of `BYTE_ARRAY` or `FIXED_LEN_BYTE_ARRAY` only, it tells `parquet-tools` to output base64 encoded MinValue and MaxValue of a column, otherwise those values will be shown as string.
+The `--base64` flag applies to column with type `BYTE_ARRAY` or `FIXED_LEN_BYTE_ARRAY` only, it tells `parquet-tools` to output base64 encoded MinValue and MaxValue of a column, otherwise those values will be shown as UTF8 string.

 #### Show Meta Data